The Team

 Producer

-Rachel Attfield our newest member of the team, joining May 2024.
+Rachel Attfield joined Fun Palaces in May 2024.
 Rachel is happiest when she is making things, this takes the form of traditional and forgotten crafts, knots, plaiting and anything woven.
 Her work has recently been exhibited at Trowbridge Gardens in Hackney Wick following an artist residency.
 Her career began in dance working as a choreographer and engagement practitioner.
 In 2020 thanks to a career break, Rachel embarked on an MA in Cultural Studies at Goldsmiths London University where she explored Cultural Democracy focusing on the management of culture within funded participatory programmes.
 Rachel is excited to be part of Fun Palaces where she can put this research into practice, and her role fulfils a long-term aspiration to be part of the organisation after hearing Stella Duffy’s inspiring talk about Fun Palaces in 2015.

 Co-ordinator